 Vehicle collisions typically involve just two vehicles, though sometimes, three or more cars or trucks are involved.
 This is known as a multi-vehicle accident.
 In some cases, auto accidents are minor.
 In other cases, vehicle collisions can cause very severe injuries or fatalities, such as those that occur in highway crashes or those involving pedestrians.

-Determining Liability Can Be Difficult
+Determining Liability Can Be Difficult in Multi-Vehicle Collisions

 Negligence and Liability

-Liability rests on the driver who was negligent in the crash.
+Liability rests on the driver, who was negligent in the crash.
 Negligence arises from a person or company not meeting their “duty of care.”
 On our roadways, the duty of care is to drive safely and not endanger others.
 When that duty of care is breached, the individual who failed to meet their duty of care can be found negligent.
 That negligence will be the basis of a lawsuit filed against the driver due to injuries caused by his or her carelessness.

-Contributory Negligence in an Accident
+Contributory Negligence in a Multiple Car Accident

 Due to the fact that multi-vehicle crashes often involve more than one negligent party, the legal concept of contributory negligence is often an important part of any multi-vehicle lawsuit.

 The Illinois Compiled Statute covering negligence also covers contributory negligence.
 It states that even when a plaintiff is partly at fault for the accident, he or she may still recover compensation for injuries.
-However, the amount of fault the plaintiff assumes for the accident is also taken into consideration.
+However, the amount of fault the plaintiff assumes for the accident is also considered.
 A judge or jury will assign the plaintiff a percentage of fault.
 If awarded compensation, it will then be reduced by that same percentage.

 Determining Fault Can Be Difficult

 In the case of Angela Antonicelli vs. Daniel Juan Rodriguez, Angela Antonicelli was the first driver struck in a multi-vehicle crash.
 Rodriguez hit Ms. Antonicelli while he making a U-turn.
-This caused another defendant, Karl Browder who was driving a truck, to hit Ms. Antonicelli from behind.
+This caused another defendant, Karl Browder, who was driving a truck, to hit Ms. Antonicelli from behind.

 Antonicelli filed a lawsuit against both Rodriguez and Browder, eventually settling out of court with Rodriguez.
 Browder then filed a counterclaim against Rodriguez for initially causing the collision and Antonicelli’s injuries.